mstavro/DPMIR/README.md

 ### How to Run Replications
 A lot of the code is designed to be plug and play in R or R Studio, making use of the file.choose() command instead of setting a working directory and accessing the files directly.
-- IST 470 Project Analysis Script.R uses IST 470 and SURF Data for Analysis.csv
+- The DNR main analysis script uses DNR Data for Main Analysis.csv
 - Secondary analysis using Fariss' (2014) latent variable contains the script and data in the same file under code for analyses

 ### Files Output by Analysis Code